pipebarreto/ToDo-BackEnd/README.md

 Create a user (Use email and password).
 The data will be saved and the password will be encrypted.

 # POST /login
-Log in in the system.
+Log in into the system.
 The system will return a JWT token which available for an hour.
 This JWT is required for making any request to server.
 You can test it with "email":"diego@test.com" & "password":"diego".

 # GET /users